julielinx/julielinx.github.io/_posts/2020-04-07-16_model_eval_and_mathjax.md

 ### The problem

 At first I tried to jump right into the evaluation steps.
 However, I found myself flailing around, having to explain where each step fell in the process and why I was doing it at *this* point, then changing around the order all over again.
-This outline entry allowed me to consolidate my thoughts, record background and context, and create a clear outline to follow for the series.S
+This outline entry allowed me to consolidate my thoughts, record background and context, and create a clear outline to follow for the series.

 ### The post